TVTimes

-TV Times is a British television listings magazine published by Future plc.
-It was originally published by Independent Television Publications, owned by the participating ITV companies.
-The magazine was acquired by IPC Media in 1989, which became Time Inc. UK in 2014.

-Prior to 28 February 1991, it was the only source of seven-day listings for ITV and later, Channel 4 (includes S4C in Wales).
-The magazine was first published in 1955, but did not circulate nationally until 1968 as some (usually smaller) regional stations opted to produce their own listings publications.
+TV Times is a British television listings magazine.
+From 1955 until 1991, it was the only source of seven-day listings for ITV and, from 1982, Channel 4 (as well as S4C in Wales in an enclosed local supplement titled Sbec).
+The magazine did not circulate nationally until 1968 as some (usually smaller) regional stations opted to produce their own listings publications.
 Until the market was deregulated, its nearest rival was Radio Times – owned then by the BBC and at the time the only source of weekly BBC television and radio schedules.
 However the two magazines were very different in character, and viewers wanting the full listings for the coming week were required to purchase both publications.

-It also used the branding for several broadcast spin-offs on ITV, often include the Miss TV Times and The TV Times Awards during the 1970s and 1980s.
+The TV Times branding was also used for several broadcast spin-offs on ITV, including the Miss TV Times and The TV Times Awards during the 1970s and 1980s.

-Publication
+Previously published by Independent Television Publications, owned by the participating ITV companies, the magazine was acquired by IPC Media in 1989, which became Time Inc. UK in 2014 and then TI Media in 2018.
+It was acquired by Future plc in 2020.

+History and profile

 TV Times was launched on 22 September 1955, with the start of transmissions of the first ITV station, Associated-Rediffusion.
 Initially, the magazine was published only in the London area, carrying listings for Associated-Rediffusion (Rediffusion, London from 1964) on weekdays and ATV at weekends, but regional editions began to appear covering those ITV regional companies which did not opt to establish their own listings magazines.
 TV Times became a national magazine (except for the Channel Islands) from 21 September 1968.

+During the late 1950s until the early 1980s, TV Times suffered frequent printing disputes that often resulted in the publication of emergency or special combined editions.

 The magazine was branded as TV Times Magazine from 3 October 1981 until 6 October 1984, the premise being it contained more than simply television listings.
 From November 1982 onwards, it carried listings for Channel 4 and its Welsh equivalent, S4C.
-On 7 October 1989, the programme schedule pages were finally printed in full colour for the first time.
-When the television listings were deregulated on 1 March 1991, TV Times began carrying listings for the BBC's television channels which, up to that point, had only been printed in the BBC's official listings magazine, Radio Times.
+On 7 October 1989, the programme schedule pages were printed in full colour for the first time.
+When the television listings were deregulated on 1 March 1991, TV Times began carrying listings for the BBC's television channels and radio stations which, up to that point, had only been printed in the BBC's official listings magazine, Radio Times.
 On 11 February 2006, the magazine was refreshed for a more modern look including the double-page highlights of programmes on all channels as well as radio and kids' television listings were scrapped, increasing the publication's emphasis on big-star interviews and soaps.

 On 15 March 2022, the television listings were given a refreshed layout which is similar to Radio Times, TV & Satellite Week and What's on TV.
 The changes included a return of radio schedules to the magazine after a 16-year absence.